Skip to main content

 Our students begin their schoolwork learning basic principles of electrical work and train in AC and DC motor and generator theory, transformers, lighting, three-phase systems, motor control, solid state, variable frequency drives, and programmable logic controls.

-When the basic skills are mastered, students then apply their knowledge to actual projects in the shop or mock-up projects that stimulate real-life problems.
+When the basic skills are mastered, students then apply their knowledge to actual projects in the shop or mock-up projects that simulate real-life problems.
 We strive ourselves in equipping students with the knowledge they need to succeed in their future careers.

 The electrical program at SCTCC prepares students to become Journeymen/women.
 Graduates are placed in well-paying jobs all over Central Minnesota, the state, and throughout the Midwest.

-Central MN Median Wage
+Minnesota Median Wage

+Placement rate is self-reported data of graduates available for work in field of study up to one year post graduation.
 Wage data is from Minnesota Dept. of Employment and Economic Development (DEED).
+SCTCC Consumer Information.

 From Degree to Career